-The Social Security Disability Insurance program (SSDI) provides benefits to those who are disabled, and who have a record of working and paying FICA taxes.
-If you do not have a sufficient work record, you still may be able qualify for disability benefits under the Supplemental Security Income disability program (SSI) which offers benefits to those who do not have adequate work records and have a low incomes.
+The Social Security Disability Insurance program (SSDI) provides benefits to those who are disabled and who have a record of working and paying FICA taxes.
+If you do not have a sufficient work record, you still may be able to qualify for disability benefits under the Supplemental Security Income disability program (SSI) which offers benefits to those who do not have adequate work records and have a low incomes.

 Facing Social Security Disability Denial in Rhode Island

 However, being approved for disability benefits under either program is challenging.
 The applications of the vast majority of people are initially denied.
 The best way to ensure that your claim is handled correctly, especially after it has been denied, is to have a Social Security Disability attorney on your side.
 The Social Security Disability lawyers of Gemma Law Associates are well-equipped to help you with this process.
 Please feel free to contact one of our Providence Social Security Disability attorneys by calling us or by filling out this form.